EliGor1989/sharedMemoryClient/README.md

 - Sample codes in the language or application we want **(Help & Examples)**

 # Usage
-We will review an example in which Matlab stores two values (Integer and Floating) in Shared Memory and from a C# project we read those values.
+We will review an example where Matlab stores two values (Integer and Floating) in the Shared Memory, and then reading those values from a C# project.

 #### Administration Panel
-Once we have downloaded the necessary folders and files, the first thing is to run the panel for creating shared memories "Admin Panel\smProject.exe", in this administration panel we can perform the following actions:
+Once we have downloaded the necessary folders and files, the first task is to run the panel for creating shared memories "Admin Panel\smProject.exe".
+In this administration panel, we can perform the following actions:
 - Specify the shared memories that we want to create, for which we need to establish: Name of the shared memory (Name), number of values to be stored (Quantity) and the type of value to be stored (Type).
 - Create and release the specified shared memories.
 - View the data that is stored in the shared memories.
 - Save and load our memories configurations.

-For quick use of the examples, you must load the sample memory scheme "File-> Open" the name of the file is "exampleCreation.sav" and then initialize the meomries in "Memories-> create memories."
+For quick use of the examples, you must load the sample memory scheme "File-> Open" the name of the file is "exampleCreation.sav" and then initialize the memories in "Memories-> create memories."

 <img src="Images/SMpanel.jpg" width="300" />